HermanMartinus/justsketchme-frontend/_drafts/posespace-in-the-house-the-og-is-still-as-cool-as-ever.md

   We also had to learn about the book distribution business.
 Wholesalers and bookstores will not deal directly with small publishers so if we wanted our books in Barnes & Noble and other places, a distributor was critical.
 This is where that IBPA conference became so important.
 At that conference, we learned about a large distributor who was actually open to working with small publishers (a rarity) and we applied to be accepted to their small press division.
 We were accepted!
 That began the process of learning about marketing, logistics, bookstore quirks and seasons, and how to ship 4000 pounds of books from our basement to our distributor’s warehouse (an adventure in itself).

   Over the next few years, the book publishing part of the business grew rapidly with thousands of copies selling per year.
-It was fun to be able to walk in to a random bookstore, go over to the art section, and actually find our books sitting there on the shelf.
+It was fun to be able to walk into a random bookstore, go over to the art section, and actually find our books sitting there on the shelf.
 We had gone from an idea in our dining room, knowing nothing about any of the highly technical steps involved, to an actual physical book sitting on shelves in Barnes & Noble.
 Exciting!

   We did about 20 print runs and sold around 100,000 physical copies before the physical book market ramped down, being replaced by eBooks.
 We had seen the rise of digital coming and were slowly transitioning over to all-digital products.
 However, while we still sell a similar or even higher number of copies of books, income from book sales is down about 80%!
 Fortunately, sales at PoseSpace.com have slowly increased.